Terms and Conditions

 c) Save for the agreement between the Organiser and each Start-up Entity and/or its relevant Participants for the provision of the Programme as set out herein, participation in the Programme shall in no event be considered or construed as giving rise to any contractual relations with the Organiser or any of the Shell Group entities and, in particular, shall not give rise to any employment relationship, or commercial or contractual benefits or relationship with the Start-up Entity and/or its relevant Participants.

 a) The Organiser and Delivery Partner assume no responsibility or liability for any loss arising out of or from:

 (i) technical issues, system or software failures experienced by a Start-up Entity and/or its relevant Participants in submitting their registration via the online registration form

 (iii) late, lost, delayed, damaged, misdirected, incomplete or unintelligible registrations.
 Proof of sending will not be accepted as proof of receipt.

 b) The Delivery Partner tries to ensure the standard of the online registration form link remain high but cannot be held responsible for interruptions of service.
 The Delivery Partner reserves the right to suspend temporarily the operation of the online registration form link without notice in the case of system failure, maintenance or repair or for any other reason beyond its control.

 c) The following terms and conditions of participation apply during the entire Programme:

 i.
-Each Start-up Entity and/or its relevant Participants takes part in the Programme on his/her own account and liability;
+Each Start-up Entity and/or its relevant Participants takes part in the Programme on his/her own account, costs and liability;

 ii.
 Each Start-up Entity and/or its relevant Participants is aware of the potential hazards associated with his/her participation;